 The Consolidated Plan identified services for seniors and youth to be high priorities.
 The City will use CDBG to support a number of social service programs aimed at assisting low- and moderate-income persons.
 The Senior Hot Meal Program will provide activities and nutritious meals to low-income seniors at various locations throughout Fresno.
 The youth After School Program will provide educational and recreational services to youth at community centers that serve predominantly low-income areas.
-In addition, the City will support a number of local nonprofits with CDBG funds in PY 2019, including the Boys and Girls Club, Fresno Economic Opportunities Commission, Helping Others Pursue Excellence, Saints Rest Community Economic Development Corporation, Wesley United Methodist Church, and WestCare California.
+In addition, the City will support a number of local non-profits with CDBG funds in PY 2019, including the Boys and Girls Club, Fresno Economic Opportunities Commission, Turning Point of Central California, Helping Others Pursue Excellence, and WestCare California.